Securitisation as a Credit Risk Diffuser

 At the outset of a default under the notes, senior noteholders will typically instruct the note trustee to declare all outstanding amounts under the notes immediately due and payable, and to enforce security over the securitised assets.

-In securitisations, typical indemnification duties include indemnification for damages in the event that the seller or servicer fails to meet their commitments.
+In securitisations, typical indemnification duties include indemnification for damages if the seller or servicer fails to meet their commitments.
 In particular, the issuer (and the security trustee) may be entitled to indemnifications against the originator for losses incurred in connection with the sale of assets, and against the servicer for losses incurred as a result of the servicer's negligence in performing its services.
 The precise indemnities contained in each transaction are determined by the conclusion of the parties' agreements.

 The issuers in EU securitisations are typically bankruptcy-remote SSPEs, as described in 1.2 Special-Purpose Entities (SPEs).

-According to Article 2 of the Securitisation Regulation, a sponsor is defined as a credit institution, whether incorporated in the EU or not, or a MiFID-regulated investment firm that is separate from the originator and establishes and manages an asset-backed commercial paper (ABCP) programme or other securitised scheme from third-party entities.
+According to Article 2 of the Securitisation Regulation, a sponsor is defined as a credit institution, whether incorporated in the EU or not, or a MiFID-regulated investment firm that is separate from the originator and establishes and manages an ABCP programme or other securitised scheme from third-party entities.
 The sponsor can delegate the day-to-day active portfolio management involved in that securitisation to an entity authorised under the UCITS Directive, AIFMD or MiFID II to perform such activity.

 An underwriter in a securitisation transaction is an investment bank that acts as an intermediary between the issuer and the investors by arranging the securitisation and marketing the securities in a public offering.
 The underwriter, which could also be the originator, structures the deal and might also underwrite the transaction.